varnishcache/varnish-cache/doc/sphinx/tutorial/increasing_your_hitrate.rst

 give you the result.
 I mostly use two programs, GET and HEAD.

-vg.no was the first site to use Varnish and the people running Varnish there are quite cluefull.
+vg.no was the first site to use Varnish and the people running Varnish there are quite clue-full.
 So its interesting to look at their HTTP Headers.
 Lets send a GET request for their home page.::

   $ GET -H 'Host: www.vg.no' -Used http://vg.no/